-In our most recent blog post, Four Kitchens Director of Technology Mike Minecki told you a bit about how Machine Learning — as Mike put it — is “the scientific study of algorithms and statistical models that computer systems use to perform a specific task effectively without using explicit instructions, instead relying on patterns and inference.”
+In a recent blog post, Four Kitchens Director of Technology Mike Minecki told you a bit about how Machine Learning is “the scientific study of algorithms and statistical models that computer systems use to perform a specific task effectively without using explicit instructions, instead relying on patterns and inference.”
 Mike discussed some of the technical details of how Machine Learning (aka ML) can help content creators with time-consuming tasks like building out metadata and content tagging, creating summaries, and even moderating comments.

 Today, I’d like to focus on the other part of that equation: the human experience that ML algorithms enable.

 At Four Kitchens, we like to say that we build BIG websites.
 Well, a big part of those big sites is the effect they have on both users and the people in our partners’ organizations.
 That’s why we make the user experience (UX) central to everything we do.
 It’s why we help our partners consider communications strategies to engage users for both external and internal projects.
 And it’s why human emotions played a big role in this ML experiment.

 All content, no matter how technical, tells a story.
 It’s how we humans experience the world.
 Understandably, images are a vital part of that storytelling.
 The right graphics can boost reader engagement and evoke the kind of emotion that makes a story, event, product, or brand memorable.
 But finding the right photos, especially for organizations that maintain massive image collections, can eat up a huge amount of time and bog down even the most efficient workflows.

 When we began experimenting with how ML and artificial intelligence (AI) could benefit our partners, faster and more effective content creation seemed a natural place to start.
 But we also wanted to see whether we could use ML to generate content that helped people connect with one another.